 Directions

-2. Prepare the turkey by cleaning it thoroughly, seasoning it with salt and pepper, and rubbing butter under the skin.
-Stuff the cavity with onion and lemon for added flavor.
+- Wash the turkey, pat it dry, season with salt and pepper, and rub butter under the skin.
+Stuff with onion and lemon.

-4. Let the turkey rest for at least 20 minutes before carving to allow the juices to redistribute.
+- Let turkey rest 20 min before carving so the juices settle.

 Tips for Perfect Roast Turkey